 If the established value is acceptable to all parties and the lender determines that you qualify on the basis of credit and income, the loan may be approved.
 Most lenders are authorized to make this decision.

 You (and your spouse) attend the loan closing and sign the note, mortgage and other related papers.
 The lender or closing attorney will explain the loan terms and requirements as well as where and how to make the monthly payments.
 When the loan is reported to the VA, the Certificate of Eligibility is annotated to reflect the use of entitlement and returned to the applicant.
 The loan closing procedure may vary in some states.
-Closing costs can be substantial, even with a VA loan, so get the details from your realtor before closing and avoid unpleasant surprises.
+Closing costs can be substantial, even with a VA loan, so get the details from your realtor and lender before closing and avoid unpleasant surprises.